Avanos Medical (NYSE:AVNS) Issues FY 2022 Earnings Guidance

-Avanos Medical (NYSE:AVNS – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $1.45-$1.65 for the period, compared to the consensus EPS estimate of $1.64.
+Avanos Medical (NYSE:AVNS – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $1.45-$1.65 for the period, compared to the consensus estimate of $1.64.
 The company issued revenue guidance of $815.00 million-$835.00 million, compared to the consensus revenue estimate of $841.40 million.

-Hedge funds have recently modified their holdings of the business.
-Captrust Financial Advisors grew its stake in Avanos Medical by 23.9% in the first quarter.
-Captrust Financial Advisors now owns 2,704 shares of the company’s stock worth $91,000 after purchasing an additional 521 shares in the last quarter.
-Natixis Advisors L.P. bought a new position in Avanos Medical in the first quarter worth approximately $378,000.
-US Bancorp DE grew its stake in Avanos Medical by 12.3% in the first quarter.
-US Bancorp DE now owns 11,468 shares of the company’s stock worth $383,000 after purchasing an additional 1,259 shares in the last quarter.
-Renaissance Technologies LLC bought a new stake in Avanos Medical during the 1st quarter valued at $395,000.
-Finally, PDT Partners LLC bought a new stake in Avanos Medical during the 2nd quarter valued at $416,000.
-Institutional investors own 91.77% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+Captrust Financial Advisors grew its stake in shares of Avanos Medical by 23.9% in the 1st quarter.
+Captrust Financial Advisors now owns 2,704 shares of the company’s stock valued at $91,000 after buying an additional 521 shares during the period.
+US Bancorp DE grew its position in Avanos Medical by 12.3% in the first quarter.
+US Bancorp DE now owns 11,468 shares of the company’s stock worth $383,000 after acquiring an additional 1,259 shares during the period.
+Yousif Capital Management LLC increased its stake in Avanos Medical by 2.9% during the first quarter.
+Yousif Capital Management LLC now owns 44,538 shares of the company’s stock worth $1,492,000 after acquiring an additional 1,272 shares during the last quarter.
+Royal Bank of Canada raised its position in Avanos Medical by 0.6% in the first quarter.
+Royal Bank of Canada now owns 522,641 shares of the company’s stock valued at $17,507,000 after purchasing an additional 3,044 shares during the period.
+Finally, Engineers Gate Manager LP lifted its stake in shares of Avanos Medical by 10.4% in the 1st quarter.
+Engineers Gate Manager LP now owns 39,153 shares of the company’s stock valued at $1,312,000 after purchasing an additional 3,681 shares during the last quarter.
+Hedge funds and other institutional investors own 91.77% of the company’s stock.

 About Avanos Medical